We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, in some cases, specialist help may be needed to exercise safely and effectively.

-The types of exercises that may be beneficial are those that:
+The types of exercises that

 - enhance flexibility